jeremysb1/magic_brain/README.md

 This project will use facial recognition via the Clarifai API to detect faces.

+This is the front end of the application where users can signin or register on a homepage, add a url to detect a face, and signout of the application.

-I will build the front-end and back-end for this project.
+Later, I will build he backend with node.js and add a database.